 - 0.5 hour of self-assessment

-After completing this course, attendees will be able to:
+After completing this course, attendees should be able to:

-- 2 hours lecture/presentation
+- 2 hours of lectures/presentations

-- 0.5 hours qustions/quiz
+- 0.5 hours questions/quizzes